cerner/terra-ui/src/terra-dev-site/guide/Internationalization/InternationalizationIntro.a.guide.md

 ```

 # Terra Base
 The first part of setting up internalization and translations in your app requires installing and configuring terra-base.
-This component is designed to manage loading locale information such as translations and locale data, handling locale switching and loading sate, and combining customized translation messages from an application with Terra UI component translations.
+This component is designed to manage loading locale information such as translations and locale data, handling locale switching and loading state, and combining customized translation messages from an application with Terra UI component translations.

 **Note:** *This component should be your root component and wrap all components in your app.
 This is to help ensure that the entire application is within the same configured i18n context provided by [react-intl's `<IntlProvider />`](https://github.com/yahoo/react-intl/wiki/Components#intlprovider).
 The terra-base component provides an abstraction around react-intl's `<IntlProvider />` component which allows code splitting of translations per locale.*